Episimus

 Human Relevance

-E. unguiculus (under the synonym E. utilis) is a candidate agent for Brazilian peppertree, one of the most in Florida.
+E. unguiculus (under the synonym E. utilis) is a candidate agent for Brazilian peppertree, one of the most plants in Florida.
 Laboratory rearing methods have been established to support potential field release programs.
 No other in the have documented economic or applied significance.

 Similar Taxa